Best Fiction Books to read of 2025

 What Alice Forgot - Fiction Book

 I loved this book.
-I have loved most of Liane Moriarty’s books and this one had such a unique twist to it.
+I have loved quite a few of Liane Moriarty’s books and this one had such a unique twist to it.

 The story follows Alice as she wakes up while laying on the floor of her gym.
 She’s taken a fall and very quickly realizes she has lost the last 10 years of her memory.
 I found this book SO interesting as you start to see how much life she has really lost in the last 10 years.
 She doesn’t remember having her 3 children and swears she’s never even seen them in her life.
 She desperately wants her husband, Nick to come visit her in the hospital – only to find out they are separated and near a divorce.
 In her mind she is wildly in love with him.